livMatS/dtool-lookup-server-direct-mongo-plugin/README.rst

       "readme.parameters.temperature": 298
     }

-will match all datasets created by user ``jotelha`` and annotated with
+will match all datasets created by user ``jotelha`` and annotated with:

     parameters:
       temperature: 298